eclipse-tractusx/tutorial-resources/mxd/1_MXD_Introduction.md

 Who should execute the tutorial?
 IT-Employees with the following skills and previous experience:

-- Replace with skill 1
+- Beginner level docker and kubernetes
-- Replace with skill 2
+- Beginner level terraform
-- Replace with skill 3
+- Basic linux system commands

 ## 1.1 Components & Architecture